Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-4.md

 4. No coins.
 5. No senders and receivers.

-Since blockchain is a public and open database, we don't wont to store there sensitive information about wallet owners.
+Since blockchain is a public and open database, we don't want to store sensitive information about wallet owners.
 Coins are not collected in accounts.
-Transactions do no transfer money from one address to another.
+Transactions do not transfer money from one address to another.
 There's no field or attribute that holds account balance.
 There are only transactions.
 But what's inside a transaction?

 ## Bitcoin Transaction
 A transaction is a combination of inputs and outputs: